 Build a support system

-Healthy relationships with family members and others who can support your child’s recovery are important.
+Healthy relationships with family members and others who can support your child’s long term recovery are important.
 This helps them feel a sense of belonging and that they are valued.
 If there is a lasting resentment or bitterness between family members that can’t be resolved, consider involving a third party.
 A counselor, clergy or someone else the family trusts can help repair the relationship.